pauloreis-ds/Paulo-Reis-Data-Science/README.md

 I'm in a journey trying to learn all kinds of techniques to torture data till it confesses.
 And being a beginner, I share some practices that help me learning new knowledge.

+ps: some projects are written in my mother language (pt-br).

 **Background in:** loading...

 **Links:**